 What are you hoping my letter will cover?
 (Think about who else is writing for you, and what they will cover.
 What gaps might need to be addressed, even if they’re not obviously part of what I might write about otherwise?)

-What stories help bring you to life for an admissions or selection committee—stories that you don’t have room to include in your own materials?
+- What stories help bring you to life for an admissions or selection committee—stories that you don’t have room to include in your own materials?
 (Think about times you’ve risen to unusual challenges or otherwise demonstrated relevant skills and traits.
-Give me a quick snippet of a story and I can try to weave it into my letter.
-Of course I will be writing about your work in class, but selection committees like to see you from multiple angles.)
+Give me a quick snippet of a story, and I can try to weave it into my letter.)

-- If you would like feedback on your application essay, share it as an editable Google doc, and give me a deadline for providing feedback.
-Remind me if you don’t hear back.
+- Would you like feedback on your application essay?
+If so, let me know.
+Share your draft as an editable Google doc, and give me a deadline.

-- When submitting my name to application portals, please enter all my data, including my full name, title, and contact information:
+When submitting my name to application portals, please enter all my data:

 - Suzanne W. Churchill, Professor of English